shawndoesdesign/url-shortener/README.md

 ## 🔒 Flask URL Shortener
 Basic NoDB Flask URL Shortener made to be used for people who don't want to make one, but want a customizable front end.
+(Yes, I used Mobirise to make a basic frontend.
+I'm bad at frontend, okay?)
 # ✨ Dependencies
 On Windows and MacOS, you will need to install the dependincies below for the application to work.